quolab/splunk-add-on/README.md

 This SPL command uses the following API calls:

 -   `v1/catalog/query` - the "swiss-army-knife" of quolab data querying.
 Objects can be queried from QuoLab's graph data model, and aggregated, and/or enriched using facets as necessary.
+-   `v1/timeline` - the quolab activity stream for events occurring within the QuoLab backend.
+This endpoint supports both a bulk query (GET) as well as a websocket interface for streaming when new events occur.

 This addon was built from the [Kintyre Splunk App builder](https://github.com/Kintyre/cypress-cookiecutter) (version 1.5.0) [cookiecutter](https://github.com/audreyr/cookiecutter) project.